ewissel/hAMRoaster/README.md

 ## Create Simulated Mock Community

 First, a simulated mock community was created.
 FASTA files were downloaded for eight taxa selected from NCBI's BioSample for their extensive phenotypic antibiotic resistance.
 NCBI's tool ART was used to simulate FASTQs from a HiSeq 2500 these FASTA files at three coverage levels - 5, 50, and 100x coverage.
+Note that the input fastas need to be unzipped for ART to work!

 ```
 conda create -n art -c conda-forge -c bioconda/label/cf201901 art